jamesgrace/reports-to-email-extensis-portfolio-automation/README.md

 #### 1. API TOKEN
 * Via the Portfolio Administration ( _:8091_ ) Web interface , select "Users" and either take note of an existing API Token or create a new API Token.
+  * Note that Account will need to be grated Administrator Membership tp at least one Catalog in order to access REST API Reports.

 ## Python Script > Configuration :